 Fragments from the field journal

-One of the shepherds stood for half an hour before the village photograph taken by a drone.
-Then he called me over and said simply that the photo was not well-placed.
-I should set it horizontally, not vertically, in contrast to the others, so that his houses (he has several next to one another) would look straight.
+One of the shepherds stood by for half an hour, watching the drone photograph the village.
+Eventually he called me over and said simply that the photo was not framed properly − I should set it horizontally, not vertically, in contrast to the others, so that his houses (he has several, side by side) would appear straight.
 Then he began, also in Aromanian, to talk about everything that could be seen from above.
 Then he asked for detailed explanations about the other images on display.
 In a short time, he had become a guide and curator, able to explain anything to any visitor.
 I was no longer needed.
-His son is the owner of the square’s café.
-He is young and very nice.
-We talk, in a way, although it is difficult, since he speaks only Greek.
+His son is the owner of the square’s café, a pleasant young man.
+We talk, in a way − he only speaks Greek.
 He took pictures of the exhibition with his mobile phone and uploaded them to the café’s Facebook page, where it was widely distributed among the Facebook groups of the Greek Vlachs.

-A brother and sister, two beautiful kids, around 4-5 years old, filled with joy.
-I had the feeling they were Tănase’s nephews – the children of his brother.
+A brother and sister, two cheerful children, around 5 years old.
+I had the feeling they were the children of Tanase’s brother.
 Suddenly the boy approached me and determinedly took my camera.
 He could barely hold it, as it weighs several kilos.
-He sent his sister to the row of displayed photos with a cheerful command.
-His sister, a year or two younger than him, positioned herself with the self-assurance of a professional model.
+He sent his sister to the row of photos on display with a cheerful command.
+His sister, a year or two younger, positioned herself with the self-assurance of a professional model.
 She really knew how to pose.
 He asked her to come towards him with a running step.
 They tried several different shots and angles.
 They spoke to me in Greek, reacted as if I understood everything perfectly, and didn’t care that I answered in another language.
 The dialogue went on like this for a quarter of an hour in a very natural way.
 This resulted in a series of photos taken by the boy with a certain degree of confidence.
 A few of them were taken absolutely correctly.
-I had to help him with the camera – it weighed him down—but he wouldn’t give up.
+I had to help him with the camera – it weighed him down − but he wouldn’t give up.
 Instead, he knew exactly which button to press and how to direct the lens.
 He had probably been watching me carefully beforehand, without my realising it.
 The observed observer.
 The researched researcher.

-The ‘delegation’ of nephews from the neighbouring village of Syrako/Seracu arrived in the afternoon in Kalarites/Calarli, in order to see the exhibition.
-Their journey was made on foot and took about two hours, for the two villages, although close to one another, are divided by a deep and narrow valley.
-In brief, the nephews told me: that yesterday they had won a football match against Matzuki, another neighbouring village; that they have Romanian Carpathian sheepherding dogs; that their village is more beautiful than the village where the exhibition was held; that the landscapes here are more beautiful than in Romania, though Romanian girls are more beautiful than their own; and that in these villages they speak ‘the same language as in your country.’
+The ‘delegation’ of nephews from the neighbouring village of Syrrako/Seracu arrived in the afternoon in Kallarites/Călarli, in order to see the exhibition.
+Their journey was made on foot and took about two hours.
+A deep and narrow valley divides these two nearby villages.
+In brief, the nephews told me that yesterday they had won a football match against Matzuki, another neighbouring village; that they have Romanian Carpathian sheepherding dogs; that their village is more beautiful than the village where the exhibition was held; that the landscapes here are more beautiful than in Romania, though Romanian girls are more beautiful than their own; and that in these villages they speak ‘the same language as in your country.’
 All of this was relayed to me in English, and a very good one at that.
-They never learnt Aromanian, but they shared their stories with such enthusiasm!
+They never learned Aromanian, but they shared their stories with such enthusiasm!
 Among them were the nephews of Barba Lefterie, an 81-year-old Aromanian from Syrako, who gifted me with my first ever shepherd’s crook.
 He is very dear to me, and visited me two years ago in Bucharest.
-The night ended in the square of the neighbouring village, that is, Syrako, for Barba Lefterie called us in the evening to say that he was expecting us for the Aia Sotiria party.
+The night ended in the square of the neighbouring village, that is, Syrako, for Barba Lefterie called us in the evening to say that he was expecting us for the Agia Sotiria party.
 He wanted to see us and, of course, to show hospitality since my cousin Carmen had paid for his nephews’ meal that afternoon in Călarli square.